ryogrid/anime-illust-image-searcher/README.md

 ## Method
 - Search Images Matching with Query Texts on Latent Semantic Representation Vector Space and with BM25
-  - Vectors are generated with embedding model: Tagger Using Visual Transformar (ViT) Internally x Latent Semantic Indexing (LSI)
+  - Vectors are generated with embedding model: Tagger Using Visual Transformar (ViT) Internally x Doc2Vec
   - Scores which is calculated with [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) is used in combination
   - Internal re-ranking method is also introduced
     - Assumption: Users make queries better asymptotically according to top search results and find appropriate queries eventually
     - If you wan to know detail of the method, please read webui.py :)
-- LSI is mainly used for Covering Tagging Presision
+- Doc2Vec is mainly used for Covering Tagging Presision
   - Simple search logic can be implemented with BM25 only
-  - But, you can use tags to search which are difficult for tagging because the index data which is composed of vectors is applyed LSI
+  - But, you can use tags to search which are difficult for tagging because the index data which is composed of vectors generated with Doc2Vec model
     - implemented with Gensim lib
 - ( Web UI is implemented with StreamLit )